wiseleywu/Conference-Central-API/README.md

     (military hour, e.g. 7pm = 19).

     Another workaround is to handle the second search in python code.
-In the actual implementation, a Datastore query is first executed to filter out undesired start time.
-Afterward, the Datastore filter result is passed into a list comprehension with if/else statement, where only sessions with session type not equal to what the user specified will be passed into the final result.
-In this case, user supplied undesired session type to `sessionType`, while `operator` and `value` arguments remained the same.
+In the actual implementation of this query, a Datastore query is first executed to filter out undesired start time.
+Afterward, the filtered Datastore result is passed into a list comprehension with if/else statement, where only sessions with session type not equal to what the user specified will be passed to the final result.
+In this case, user supplied undesired session type to `sessionType`, while `operator` and `value` arguments remained the same as above.

 ## Task 4: Add a Task
 - When a new session is added to a conference (via `createSession` endpoint), a